AlbertgitC/happy-cellar/README.md

 # Happy Cellar

-A prototype wine cellar centrol control that may expand into smart homne system.
+A prototype wine cellar centrol control that may expand into smart home system.

 ## Centrol Control
 * A local display panel with control options for monitoring and controlling wine cellar's conditions, it may also incorporate incoming bonus features.